Samkoduru/Voice_AI_Agents_Pipecat/VoiceFlow/web-clients/python/README.md

 - Python 3.10+
 - All API keys configured in `.env` file (see main README)
-- Server running on localhost:8765
+- VoiceFlow server running on localhost:8765

 ## Setup Instructions

 ### 1. Configure the Stream Template

-Edit the `templates/streams.xml` file to point to your server's WebSocket endpoint:
+Edit the `src/config/templates/streams.xml` file to point to your server's WebSocket endpoint:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>